arepo90/Soccer-2023/README.md

 Sensors may have different ways to be read or types of data that they return, therefore, these are chosen through the parameters of the main **read()** methods.

 All objects are initialised through their constructors at the start of the program, with their main data as arguments, however, certain sensors require further actions or measurements before they can be used.
 In general, all objects have a private **ID** to differentiate them from similar objects, as well as **debug()** methods that output all relevant information to the *Serial monitor*.

+In general, if a varibale is in all-caps, it refers to an object's private variable, otherwise, it is most likely local.
 ### Motors
 Each motor is controlled by three pins, an **Enable (EN)** and two **Pulse width modulation (PWM)** pins.
 For the motor to be active, the **EN** pin must be set to a digital *HIGH*, while only one of the **PWM** pins must have a positive analog power (1 -> 255), with the other set at 0.
 To change the direction of turn, the **PWM** pins must be swapped.